 Wrapping things up: how Viking weddings ended

 One of the strangest Viking wedding ceremonies was the concluding wedding-night ritual.
 So as to ensure the validity of the marriage, at least six witnesses were selected—three from each family and sex—to escort the bride and groom, by torchlight, to their bridal bed, where they consummated their marriage.
 It is possible that in early pagan days, the witnesses were supposed to remain for the night to attest to the ritual defloration.
-However, this theory has never been confirmed due to lack of evidence: strangely enough, as direct the Vikings were about so many things, they seem to have been quite shy talking about sex.
+However, this theory has never been confirmed due to a lack of evidence: strangely enough, as direct the Vikings were about so many things, they seem to have been quite shy talking about sex.

 The following morning, the newly married couple were once again parted.
 Her attendants assisted the bride in dressing, and her hair was braided or bound up in the fashion reserved for married women.
 She could now wear the hustrulinet, a snow-white, finely-pleated linen head-covering, as a badge of her new status as a wife.
 She was then escorted into the hall where, as the final legal requirement of the union, the husband paid his new wife the morning-gift before witnesses.
 The marriage was now complete, and to show her new authority as mistress of the household, he delivered into her keeping the keys to the locks of his house.